 Things to Do and See

 Every Wednesday, the farmers’ markets are held from 7 am to 11 am at the Murwillumbah Showground.
 This is where you can purchase fresh local produce direct from the farmers.

 Relax onboard the newly launched Spirit of Wollumbin.
 A recently renovated passenger ferry that runs a variety of different cruises along the Tweed and Rous Rivers.
 It includes Heritage Cruises, Scenic Cruises, and Cocktail Cruises.
 For a full range of tours available see their web site @ Mount Warning Tours

 Tweed Regional Gallery

-One of the best regional Galleries we have been to boasting a fantastic cafe with panoramic views of the beautifully Murwillumbah countryside.
-There are some magnificent paintings on display and it also houses the works of world renowned artist Margaret Olly, including a replica of her house and studio.
+One of the best regional Galleries we have been to.
+Boasting a fantastic cafe with panoramic views of the beautifully Murwillumbah countryside.
+There are some magnificent paintings on display.
+It also houses the works of world-renowned artist Margaret Olly, including a replica of her house and studio.

 The Tweed Regional Art Gallery

 An amazing Information centre, complete with a Gift Shop.
 Also home to the Caldera Art Gallery which hosts a range of paintings from local artists.
 It features a 20 metre long, 360 degree painting of the Tweed caldera.
 Depicted as if you were standing on the summit of Mount Warning.

 Wollumbin-Mount Warning National Park is the location of the famous Mount Warning.
 The peak of Mount Warning also lays claim to being the first place in Australia to see the Sunrise.
 It is well worth the effort to climb it, but be warned it is not for the faint-hearted.
 At 1156m it can take over 3 hours to climb one way, and best done before lunchtime.
 Natural Bridge in nearby Springbrook National Park is also another amazing natural feature of the area, with a stunning waterfall dropping into a natural underground cave featuring glow worms.